zimmski/tavor/README.md

 ## <a name="precompiled"></a>Where are the precompiled binaries?

 You can find all precompiled binaries on the [release page](https://github.com/zimmski/tavor/releases).
 Currently only 32 and 64 bit Linux binaries are provided.
 Other architectures are currently not supported, but might work.
-Please have a look at the [feature request section](#feature-request) if you need them to work or you want more binaries for different architectures.
+Please have a look at the [feature request section](#feature-request) if you need them to work or if you want more binaries for different architectures.

 ## <a name="build"></a>How do I build Tavor?